fjsousa/afinar/README.md

 ## Why not just flame graphs

 Flame graphs give a you lot more information.
-This approach is easier to setup and there's other advantages for the profiling code to be within the clojure code.
+This approach is easier to setup and there's other advantages for the profiling code to be with the clojure code.
 Also, the output is a clojure data structure, so you can do whatever you want with it within clojure as well.